British Medical Journal 2008;337:a884.

 Little P, Lewith G, Webley F, et al.

 One to one lessons in the Alexander technique from registered teachers have long term benefits for patients with chronic low back pain.
-Six lessons followed by exercise prescription were nearly as effective as 24 lessons.

 There were two qualitative research studies following on from the ATEAM trial: